catseye/yoob.js/README.markdown

     parsed version.
 Can also serve as a starting point for writing your own recursive-descent parser for some other, more complex language.

+*   `yoob.Controller`, in `yoob/controller.js`

+    A controller for animating the evolution and animation of a state (such as an esolang program state or a cellular automaton configuration).
+    Can be hooked up to DOM elements in the UI (typically buttons.)

 ### Planned ###

 *   `yoob.List`